-Also, many models now mount the motor in ‘pods’ that can, with loosened screws (a little loose, not a lottle), float independently of the chassis.
+Also, many brands now mount their motors in ‘pods’ that can, with loosened screws (a little loose, not a lottle), float independently of the chassis and improve handling.

-Some manufacturers’ tyres are better formed than others and sanding the tyre whilst it’s mounted on its hub can flatten off bumps and increase the contact patch.
+Some manufacturers’ tyres are better formed than others and sanding the tyre whilst it’s mounted on its hub can flatten off bumps, reduce vibrations and increase the contact patch.
+Which is nice.

 Running on inevitably bumpy plastic track it’s best to lower the profile of the front tyres to lessen their contact with those bumps.

-Check and ensure that the fronts really rotate freely.
+Front tyres need to be able to rotate freely.
 In addition, they can be glazed with nail varnish to lower their grip coefficient and stop them from grabbing if they’re put under load when in a corner.
 Also not so nice.

-Some brands make it possible to raise the front axle using grub screws in the chassis.
+Some manufacturers, the better ones, make it possible to raise the front axle using grub screws in the chassis.
 This is a good thing.

-The motor and gears will always benefit from a period of running in to free things up and mesh them together.
+The motor and gears will nearly always benefit from a period of running in to free things up and mesh things together.
 A little toothpaste on the gears, for a short period, can aid that process.
 Other grinding options exist but always remember to clean the stuff off once done.

-Motors can often be screwed, or else hot-glued, to the chassis or motor pod to prevent twisting under load and wasting a whisker of energy.
+Motors can often be screwed or else hot-glued to the chassis or motor pod to prevent twisting under load and wasting a whisker of energy.

 A drop of oil on the bushings helps reduce friction in the axle and frees up some revs.

 Sometimes a spacer might be needed to stop excessive lateral play in an axle which can unsettle a car when cornering.

-Since they are knurled at the end – to grip the hub – Scalextric axle bushings have a much bigger diameter than their axles allowing all sorts of vagueness and sometimes ‘hop’ – when the rear of the car bounces under load.
-This can be cured by dropping some oil in the bushings, jacking the chassis up and setting the axle turning and very carefully putting a drop of super glue on to the spinning axle by each bushing.
+Since they are knurled at the end – to grip the hub – Scalextric axle bushings have a much bigger diameter than their axles, allowing all sorts of vagueness and sometimes ‘hop’ – when the rear of the car bounces under load.
+This can be cured, or moderated, by dropping some oil in the bushings, jacking the chassis up and setting the axle turning and then very carefully putting a drop of super glue on to the spinning axle by each bushing.
 Capillary action should draw it in.
 Keep it turning for a few minutes while the glue hardens and that lateral movement should be gone.

 It isn’t uncommon to find you’ve got a slightly warped chassis.
-This is most noticeable once the magnet is out and you barrel into a corner, as you brake a warped chassis can push the rear of the car out of line.
+This is most noticeable once the magnet is out and you barrel into a corner.
+As you brake before it, a warped chassis can cause the rear of the car to be pushed out of line as though crabbing.

 There’s detailed instructions in this PDF on how to restore your chassis’s balance.

-You can do all of the above and still the best tuning you can achieve is practise.
+You can do all of the above and still the best tuning you can achieve is practice.
 Nothing beats practising.
+Which is nice.